Seeing the Other Side

 - There are an estimated 27 million slaves in the world today, many of them are children who are in forced labor, and we may be using some of the products they make.

-Ask the students what all of these statements have in common (they describe unfair practices).
-Ask them if all the issues [a matter in dispute] would be viewed as clearly unfair in anyone's perspective.
-Then ask the students why -- if the scenarios are clearly unfair --do some of them exist in our world today.
-Help the students recognize that the unfair practices must benefit someone.
+Discuss what all of these statements have in common (they describe unfair practices).
+Ask whether all the statements are clearly unfair from anyone's perspective.
+Then ask why - if the scenarios are clearly unfair - do some of them exist in our world today.
+Help the learners recognize that unfair practices must benefit someone.

-Tell the learners you want them to choose one of these issues to analyze from the opposite perspective [point of view].
+Tell the learners you want them to choose one of these issues to analyze from a different point of view.
 For example, if they feel it isn't fair that they have a 9:00 bedtime, they compare and contrast the perspectives of their parents and themselves.
 Or if they think women are treated unfairly in Afghanistan, they can list the reasons that isn't fair and the existing barriers that prevent equal rights.
 In their journals, they make a chart that shows both sides of their selected issue(s).
-Encourage them to reflect on one personal issue and one global [involving the entire world] issue (if possible in the given time).
+Encourage them to reflect on one personal issue and one global issue (if possible in the given time).